-Riding The Stunning Verde Canyon Railroad – a Top USA Attraction
+Guide To Riding The Stunning Verde Canyon Railroad, Arizona

-We had so many other tips that were spot on including dinner at Elote Café, hiking the Devil’s Bridge, the Pink Jeep tour, and all the fantastic vortex hikes.
+We had so many other tips and attractions on our list of things to do in Sedona, including dinner at Elote Café, hiking the Devil’s Bridge, the Pink Jeep tour, and all the fantastic vortex hikes.

-I only knew about the Verde Canyon Railroad experience when I popped into the visitor center to get a Sedona map.
+But I only found out about the Verde Canyon Railroad experience when I popped into the visitor center to get a Sedona map.

 I overhead a staff member telling a couple about the train trip and mentioning that it was not only one of the top Sedona attractions and things to do in Arizona, but one of the top four attractions in the USA!